1 9 6 3 – 1 9 6 6 (UK)

 Since Alexis Korner was the musical director on the show and was so kind-hearted that he would regularly give chances to musicians that other people just wouldn’t work with, the studio band for The Five O’clock Club were renowned for their . . . shall we say, chemical ingestion.
 It became a kind of rehabilitation unit for ailing jazz musicians.

-The Five O'clock Club had previously been known as Small Time, Lucky Dip (1958) and Tuesday Rendezvous (1961) and was an attempt by ATV to repeat the BBC''s success.
-In 1965 the show was re-titled Ollie and Fred's Five O'clock Club - a mark of recognition for the popularity of the owl and the dog.
+In 1965 the show was re-titled Ollie and Fred’s Five O’clock Club – a mark of recognition for the popularity of the owl and the dog.

 Muriel Young stayed as an announcer with Associated Rediffusion until 1968 when she moved to Granada to set up children’s programmes.